HTNS Manila 2018

 Delegates first worked together to develop their country positions and present their opening remarks.
 They then convened with representatives from other nations to debate the issues, work on solutions and further cement their positions.
 At the conclusion of the event, delegates developed and presented a joint communique containing text agreed upon by all participating countries.

-To find out more information about our Open Trade Asia Negotiation Simulation programs, please click here.
+To find out more information about our HTNS programs, please click here.

 About the author – Lauren Kyger